5 Fast Facts About Atlantic Salmon Extinction and Salmon Farming

 Since the late 1980s, wild salmon catches and abundance have declined dramatically in the North Atlantic and in much of the northeastern Pacific south of Alaska.
 In these areas, there has been an accompanying increase in the production of farmed salmon.

-Studies show that wild salmon near sea cages experience higher mortality rates and faster declines than wild salmon in other areas.
+Studies show that wild Atlantic salmon near sea cages experience higher mortality rates and faster declines than wild salmon in other areas.
 That impact is directly linked to the size and number of nearby salmon farms.

 As the industry has grown, wild population numbers have declined, and today there are significantly more salmon in captivity than in the wild.